The bridge where Wendy Lee Coffield was found.

 This is the location where the body of Wendy Lee Coffield was found.

-Coffield is believed to be the first victim of serial killer Gary Ridgway, who claimed the lives of at least 49 women between 1982 and 1998.
+Coffield is believed to be the first victim of Gary Ridgway, a serial killer who claimed the lives of at least 49 women between 1982 and 1998.

-On July 15th, 1982, two 15-year-old boys were cycling over the Meeker Street Bridge when they spotted a body floating in the water.
+On July 15th, 1982, two 15-year-old boys were cycling over the Meeker Street Bridge in Kent, Washington, when they saw a body floating in the water.

 The victim was Wendy Lee Coffield, a 16-year-old girl from Puyallup.

-The medical examiner's office determined that the young girl had been strangled to death and then thrown into the Green River, where she remained in the water for several days.
+The medical examiner's office determined that the teenager had been strangled to death and then thrown into the Green River, where she remained in the water for several days.

 Ridgway's decision to dump his victims in this river earned him the nickname "the Green River Killer."